pusher-community/real-time-laravel/src/notifications/ui.md

   </ol>
 </div>

-Once you've put those few pieces of code in place you've not got real-time notifications in your app.
+Once you've put those few pieces of code in place you've now got real-time notifications in your app.

 <i class="fa fa-rocket fa-2"></i> Open up a http://localhost:8000/notifications in a second browser window - even a different browser altogether - and test out the functionality.